Yehh Jadu Hai Jinn Ka!: Plot

-Aman Khan and Roshni Ahmed are poles apart, different paths but one destination.
-Their lives are connected in the most extraordinary way, through fate and magic.
+Aman Khan and Roshni Ahmed are described to be opposites but have the same goal.
+Their lives are connected through fate and magic.

 Aman Khan is a Nawab who is cursed by the Dark Shadow of a Djinn.
 Roshni, the daughter of a Tawaif, is an Ayaana (A girl with the heart of an angel).
 Aman's family wants him to marry an Ayaana, they arrange his marriage with a girl named Ada, whom they are mistaken to be an Ayaana.
 During every test that they conduct to find out who is Ayaana, Roshni and Ada are both present at the same place.
 This leads to a case of mistaken identities making Ada the Ayaana who passes the tests when, in reality, it is Roshni who did.
 Parveen's (Aman's mother) life falls in danger because of the Jinn's magic and can be protected only if Aman marries an Ayaana thus revealing that Ada is not an Ayaana.
 Salma (Roshni's adoptive mother) pretends to be sick, forcing Roshni to marry Aman for money.
 Aman misunderstands Roshni to be a woman with ill intentions who will do anything for money.
 He detests her and gives her a cheque for marrying him.
 Aman and Roshni marry.

 Roshni feels a connection with Aman but is hurt by his rude behaviour towards her owing to the misunderstanding that occurred.
 Later she falls in love with Aman, but he continues to dislike and insult her.
 Because of some misconceptions, Aman throws her out of his house and his life.
 Aman's brother, Kabir Khan, makes his entry.
 He tries to kill Aman, but to save Aman, Roshni takes the arrows herself and dies.
 Aman realizes his deep love for Roshni after her death and is left heartbroken and guilty for always misunderstanding her.

 Kabir brings Roshni back to life but keeps her under his control, aiming to separate her from Aman.
 He erases all her memories with Aman.
 Kabir's hold on Roshni is destroyed when Aman stabs her with a magical dagger.
 Then Roshni regains her memory.
 Parveen is revealed to be evil who wants to use her sons to become the queen of jinns.
 Parveen kills Kabir but cannot kill Aman.
 Aman unintentionally touches a mighty sword and becomes 'Jinnat ka Badshah', the new most potent in the dark world.
 Aman and Roshni enjoy their life together.

 Aliya, Aman's ex-girlfriend, returns with a baby and tries to separate Aman and Roshni.
 The baby is revealed to be Kabir's, and Aliya is revealed to be an Evil ayaana.
 Parveen tries to sacrifice the baby to regain her lost powers, but Aman saves the child with Roshni's help.
 Roshni tries to expose Aliya but fails.
 Aliya attacks Parveen resulting in Parveen going into a coma.
 Aman, believing it is Roshni's fault throw her out of the house.